tgujar/hash/README.md

 We define the following milestones for the project:
 * Week of 11/19
     - Narrow down the libraries we might use/refer  (starting with the shortlist below).
-        * Richard will look at procex.
-        * Chi-Cheng will look at shellmet.
-        * Sung-Yan will look at coquina.
-        * Tanmay will look at brick
     - Implement the interactive CLI and support for some/all predefined commands.
 At a minimum, the user should be able to echo back their input.
     - Add unit tests for the features.
 * Week of 11/26